jsenv/importmap-node-module/README.md

 The CLI supports the following options:

 - `--entrypoint`: Confirm the specified file and its transitive dependencies can be resolved using the generated import map.
+Auto enabled when importmap is written into .html file.
 Can be specified multiple times.
 - `--dev`: Include devDependencies from package.json.
 Also favor `"development"` in [package exports](https://nodejs.org/docs/latest-v16.x/api/packages.html#packages_conditions_definitions)</a><sup>↗</sup>.
 - `--keep-unused`: Keep all mappings, even if they are not currently used by entry file or its transitive dependencies.